 On February 22nd, Literary Arts will host Patrick Radden Keefe as the fourth event of our 2022-23 season of Portland Arts & Lectures.

-Patrick Radden Keefe is an award-winning staff writer at The New Yorker and the author of four books including the New York Times bestsellers Empire of Pain: The Secret History of the Sackler Dynasty, which was awarded the Baillie Gifford Prize for Nonfiction and was a finalist for the FT Business Book of the Year, and Say Nothing: A True Story of Murder and Memory in Northern Ireland, which received the National Book Critics Circle Award for Nonfiction, the Orwell Prize for Political Writing, and was selected by Entertainment Weekly as one of the “10 Best Nonfiction Books of the Decade.”
+Patrick Radden Keefe is an award-winning staff writer at The New Yorker and the author of four books including the New York Times bestsellers Empire of Pain: The Secret History of the Sackler Dynasty, which was awarded the Baillie Gifford Prize for Nonfiction and was a finalist for the FT Business Book of the Year, and Say Nothing: A True Story of Murder and Memory in Northern Ireland, which received the National Book Critics Circle Award for Nonfiction, the Orwell Prize for Political Writing, and and Rogues: True Stories of Grifters, Killers, Rebels and Crooks (2022), a best book of the year pick for Goodreads and The New Yorker.
 He is also the creator and host of the eight-part Cold War podcast Wind of Change.
 Rolling Stone describes Keefe as “an obsessive reporter and researcher, a master of narrative nonfiction.”
 His work has also appeared in The New York Review of Books, The New York Times Magazine, Slate, and other publications.

 From New York’s Chinatown to Northern Ireland, Keefe’s books have investigated international human smuggling operations, global surveillance, and more.
 How does one distinguish a credible line of inquiry from a conspiracy?